• Skip to main content

 • Most tiny homes do not need to follow building codes.
 Almost anything goes in most places, resulting in poor building practices.

-• Homes are built in one climate and shipped around the US and Canada to other climate zones where the moisture management system may not fulfil its function.
+• Homes are built in one climate and shipped around the US and Canada to other climate zones where the moisture management system may not fulfill its function.
 Owners may also move the house to a different climate zone.

 • Only one year warranty on many houses will not be long enough to cover mold issues.